propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 memoy_limit = 512M
 ```

-Set a default timezone in your php.ini:
+Set a default timezone in your `php.ini`:

 ```
 date.timezone = Europe/Berlin